-The clinical benefits following a therapeutic exercise program decline over time [11,13], most likely due to lack of adherence [65].
+The clinical benefits following a therapeutic exercise program decline over time [3,4], most likely due to lack of adherence.
 Maintaining a therapeutic exercise program over the long-term can be challenging.
-Engagement in therapeutic exercise among people with knee and hip OA is influenced by a complex interplay between physical, personal (including psychological), and social-environmental factors [66,67].
+Engagement in therapeutic exercise among people with knee and hip OA is influenced by a complex interplay between physical, personal (including psychological), and social-environmental factors [42,43].
 A systematic review of qualitative evidence in knee and hip OA found that facilitators for therapeutic exercise included: aiming at symptom relief and mobility; positive exercise experiences and beliefs; knowledge; a 'keep going' attitude; adjusting and prioritising therapeutic exercise; and having healthcare professionals' and social support.
-Barriers to therapeutic exercise included: pain and physical limitations; non-positive therapeutic exercise experiences, beliefs and information; OA-related distress; a resigned attitude; and lack of motivation, behavioural regulation, professional support and negative social comparison with co-exercisers [66].
-A scoping review mapped the barriers and facilitators to therapeutic exercise to the Theoretical Domains Framework (based on behaviour change theory), as shown in Table 3 [67].
+Barriers to therapeutic exercise included: pain and physical limitations; non-positive therapeutic exercise experiences, beliefs and information; OA-related distress; a resigned attitude; and lack of motivation, behavioural regulation, professional support and negative social comparison with co-exercisers [42] .
+A scoping review mapped the barriers and facilitators to therapeutic exercise to the Theoretical Domains Framework (based on behaviour change theory), as shown in Table 1[43] .
 The greatest number of unique barriers and facilitators mapped to the environmental context and resources domain (e.g. cost, accessibility, weather, equipment).
-Additionally, many barriers were related to beliefs about the consequences of therapeutic exercise.
-This is supported by a recent qualitative study which found that once people had been "diagnosed" with "bone-on-bone" changes, many disregarded therapeutic exercise programs as they erroneously believed these would further damage their joints [68].
-Another major barrier was related to beliefs about capability.
-In particular, greater exercise self-efficacy and more positive exercise outcome expectations have been shown to be associated with higher current and future levels of adherence to therapeutic exercise [69].
+Additionally, many barriers were related to beliefs about the consequences of therapeutic exercise [43].
+This is supported by a recent qualitative study which found that once people had been "diagnosed" with "bone-on-bone" changes, many disregarded therapeutic exercise programs as they erroneously believed these would further damage their joints [44]..
+These barriers and facilitators are important to consider when implementing strategies to increase adherence to therapeutic exercise for people with knee and hip OA, discussed below.

 What strategies and behaviour change techniques can be used to increase patient adherence to therapeutic exercise?

+Various strategies to improve adherence to therapeutic exercise have been explored among people with knee and hip OA, but inconsistent results are often reported [45].
+This may partially be due to a lack of standardised or robust measure of exercise adherence [45].

-Patient education is a key strategy to increase uptake of, and adherence to, therapeutic exercise.
-To address false beliefs about the consequences of exercising with OA [67], education about the benefits of therapeutic exercise for OA, including its low risk of harmful effects, is important.
-It is advocated that pain should be explained as a modifiable symptom, and that treatment focus should be shifted away from a ‘structural damage’ model towards a ‘person-centred’ approach that targets modifiable biopsychosocial factors influencing pain and disability (see appendix 1) [70].
-In addition, in educating patients, clinicians should use positive language that engenders a sense of hope and optimism for the future, conveying positive expectations for treatment success [70].
+Patient education is recommended as a core treatment for people with knee and hip OA [1] and has been found to be an effective strategy to increase uptake of, and adherence to, therapeutic exercise [45].
+For example, education about the benefits of therapeutic exercise for OA, including its low risk of harmful effects, could be used to address false beliefs about the consequences of exercising with OA [43], pain could be explained as a modifiable symptom, and treatment focus could be shifted away from a ‘structural damage’ model towards a ‘person-centred’ approach that targets modifiable biopsychosocial factors influencing pain and disability (see Appendix 3). .

-A strong therapeutic alliance with the clinician during treatment can facilitate adherence to therapeutic exercise in people with OA [71], and can improve pain outcomes in people with chronic musculoskeletal pain [72].
-Characteristics of the therapeutic alliance that are predictive of exercise adherence include agreement on goals and tasks, clear communication, a sense of connectedness, positive feedback, genuine interest, individualized care plans, trust in the clinician and feeling empowered [73].
+A strong therapeutic alliance with the clinician during treatment can facilitate adherence to therapeutic exercise in people with OA, and can improve pain outcomes in people with chronic musculoskeletal pain [46].
+Characteristics of the therapeutic alliance that are predictive of exercise adherence include agreement on goals and tasks, clear communication, a sense of connectedness, positive feedback, genuine interest, individualized care plans, trust in the clinician and feeling empowered [47].